- Agricultural Engineer

 Que.
 Is Agricultural Engineering a good career?Ans.

-Agricultural engineering offers good opportunities, but it is a small occupation, and engineers trained in other fields, such as civil or mechanical engineering, also may compete for these jobs.
+Career as agricultural engineer offers good opportunities, but it is a small occupation, and engineers trained in other fields, such as civil or mechanical engineering, also may compete for these jobs.

 Que.
 Is Maths compulsory for Agricultural Engineering?Ans.